Fear (band): 2000–present

 Fear (with Ving as the only original member) performed in the annual Warped Tour in 2008.
 Former bassist Scratch died from liver disease on July 28, 2010.
 He was 58 years old.

 Fear played the South by Southwest festival in 2012.
 A re-recording of 1982's The Record was released in late 2012, under the title of The Fear Record.
 In 2018, the band reunited with Cramer and Stix, and added former AFI bassist Geoff Kresge and Henchmen guitarist Eric Razo to the lineup.
 In the spring of 2022, Fear announced that they had regained the master rights of The Record from Warner Music and announced a 40th anniversary deluxe edition of the album.

 Fear went on tour throughout 2023.
 On October 31, 2023 Fear released the album For Right and Order.
 It was their first new studio album in 11 years (and first new studio album of original material in 23 years).
 The lineup consisted of Ving, Stix, Kresge, and Razo, in addition to songwriting contributions from Cramer.

+On October 31, 2025 Fear released their first official music video for their most recent album, The Last Time.
+The video was shot, edited and directed by notable special makeup effects artist and indie filmmaker, Jim Ojala.